 “Finally, a program that offers the right balance of instructional learning, hands-on library experience, mentoring, and peer interaction.
 The PLLF program is worth the investment.” – Wendy Newman, Senior Fellow, Faculty of Information, University of Toronto

-"The PLLF program teaches public library leaders succession planning techniques and equips them with the necessary tools to help ensure the vitality, relevance and growth of Canadian public libraries in the changing communities they serve." – Catherine Biss, Chair, Canadian Urban Libraries Council and CEO, Markham Public Library
+“The PLLF program teaches public library leaders succession planning techniques and equips them with the necessary tools to help ensure the vitality, relevance and growth of Canadian public libraries in the changing communities they serve.” – Catherine Biss, Past Chair, Canadian Urban Libraries Council and CEO, Markham Public Library

-The Public Library Leadership Fellows (PLLF) Program is an executive leadership program designed by an Advisory Team, delivered in partnership with the iSchool Institute at the University of Toronto and sponsored by CULC/CBUC.
+The Public Library Leaders (PLL) Program is an executive leadership program designed by an Advisory Team, delivered in partnership with the iSchool Institute at the University of Toronto and sponsored by CULC/CBUC.
 The Canadian Library Association’s 8Rs Human Resources Summit identified that public library leadership is facing a critical crossroads.
 Since the release of the 2008 Summit report the situation has become all the more critical as the majority of public library Chief Executive Officers and senior administrators will be looking to retirement within the next 5 years.
 The possession of managerial skills and leadership potential are two of the most important and difficult to fulfill competencies.
 Current Chief Executive Officers have a wealth of insight and experience to share and this program will offer high impact meaningful mentorship opportunities, at the executive level.
-The PLLF will facilitate mentorship as well as provide participants with focused professional development and networking opportunities.
+The PLL will facilitate mentorship as well as provide participants with focused professional development and networking opportunities.

 The program curriculum will be based on self-assessment, discussion, analysis and exploration.
 Sponsoring public library CEOs, and library leaders will facilitate a program designed to integrate the fellows’ learning goals with the “big picture” issues that will impact the future leaders of public libraries.
 The deliverable outcomes will be tied to actual library case studies and require planning for solutions to implement measure and evaluate potential resolutions.
 For the inaugural group of Fellows, 24 hours of instruction over the course of the eighteen months of the program will be offered.
 Fellows will be required to submit a final project for evaluation and participate in 4 or the 6 site visits offered.
 Within the program structure, the participating fellows will: